fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 Most of the information that you enter in Microsoft's port order request can be found on a recent invoice or official document of record from your current service provider.

-Depending upon the country or region of the port request, you may also need to know additional information, which may come from country/region specific documents.
+Depending upon the country or region of the port request, you might also need to know additional information, which can come from country/region specific documents.

-The following is an example of the terms and definitions that are used in the porting process and that you will encounter when submitting a port order with Microsoft.
+An example of the terms and definitions that are used in the porting process and that you'll encounter when submitting a port order with Microsoft, follows:

-These terms are applicable in the United States and alternative terms may be used in other countries or regions.
+These terms are applicable in the United States and alternative terms might be used in other countries or regions.

 - **List of phone numbers that you want to port**
-        - Make sure that the list of numbers that you want to port are not already with Microsoft, or part of another open port order.
+        - Make sure that the list of numbers that you want to port aren't already with Microsoft, or part of another open port order.
         - Ports from multiple service providers require multiple port orders

 - **Account Number**
-        - The account number associated with the phone numbers that you are trying to port.
+        - The account number associated with the phone numbers that you're trying to port.
-        - If you are currently invoiced through a reseller, you will provide the name of the reseller in the Letter of Authorization.
+        - If you're currently invoiced through a reseller, you'll provide the name of the reseller in the Letter of Authorization.
-        - All phone numbers that you want to port MUST belong to the same account number.
-One service provider, one account number, one BTN, and one number type - per port order
+        - All phone numbers in a port request using the Teams admin center MUST belong to the same account number.
+See [Port request considerations](#port-request-considerations)

 - **Authorizing person on account**
         - A person in your organization who is the authorized user on your account with your current service provider.

 - **Service address**
         - The service address associated with the phone numbers that you want to port.
-        - Note that this may be different than your billing address with your current service provider.
+        - The service address could be different than the billing address with your current service provider.
-        - All phone numbers in a port request MUST belong to the same service address.
+        - All phone numbers in a port request using the Teams admin center MUST belong to the same service address.

 - **Business name**
         - The business name associated with the phone numbers that you want to port.
         - All phone numbers in a port request MUST have the same business name.

 - **Billing Telephone Number (BTN)**
         - The billing telephone number that is associated with the phone numbers that you want to port.
-This BTN will be on the same account as the numbers that you want to port.
+This BTN must be on the same account as the numbers that you want to port.
-        - Your current service provider will have this information.
+        - Your current service provider has this information.
-        - All phone numbers in a port request MUST have the same BTN.
+        - All phone numbers in a port request using the Teams admin center MUST have the same BTN.

 - **Partial Port**
-        - This means that you are only porting some of the numbers from your account with your current service provider.
+        - This means that you're only porting some of the numbers from your account with your current service provider.
-        - As an example- If you have 10 numbers on your account with your current service provider, and you are porting 6 of them, then that means that your port is considered as a partial port.
+        - As an example- If you have 10 numbers on your account with your current service provider, and you're porting six of them, then that means that your port is considered as a partial port.
-        - Please note that if you want to submit a request as a partial port, your Billing Telephone Number (BTN) should not be included in the list of porting numbers – this is because losing carriers will reject a port request if it is set as a partial port and the BTN is included in the list of porting phone numbers.

 - **Full Port**
-        - This means that your current port request (that you are working to submit) includes ALL of the phone numbers from your account with your current service provider.
+        - This means that your current port request (that you're working to submit) includes ALL of the phone numbers from your account with your current service provider.
-        - As an example- if you have 10 numbers on your account with your current service provider, and you are porting all 10 numbers, then that means that your port is considered a full port.
+        - As an example- if you have 10 numbers on your account with your current service provider, and you're porting all 10 numbers, then that means that your port is considered a full port.
         - Your contact information'
-        - In certain cases, the Telephone Number Services (TNS) service desk may reach out to you for additional information or to resolve any issues.
+        - In certain cases, the Telephone Number Services (TNS) service desk might reach out to you for additional information or to resolve any issues.

 ## Port request considerations